Sarangani

-The province is divided into two sections, separated by the Sarangani Bay and city of General Santos, and it used to be part of South Cotabato until it was made an independent province in 1992.
+The province is divided into two sections, separated by the Sarangani Bay and the city of General Santos, and it used to be part of South Cotabato until it was made an independent province in 1992.

-The General Santos Metropolitan Area or Metro General Santos is a metropolitan area encompassing the highly urbanized city of General Santos, The Regional Agro-Industrial Center of Alabel, the towns of Glan, Kiamba, Maasin, Maitum, Malapatan and Malungon and the formed out of neighboring provinces of South Cotabato adding Metro General Santos adding Lake Sebu, Polomolok, T'Boli and Tupi.
+The General Santos Metropolitan Area or Metro General Santos is a metropolitan area encompassing the highly urbanized city of General Santos, The Regional Agro-Industrial Center of Alabel, the towns of Glan, Kiamba, Maasin, Maitum, Malapatan and Malungon and the neighboring provinces of South Cotabato adding Metro General Santos adding Lake Sebu, Polomolok, T'Boli and Tupi.

 History

+Early history

 The earliest civilization in the province can be found in Maitum, Sarangani, where the Maitum Anthropomorphic Pottery or Maitum Jars were found.
 The jars have been dated to approximately 5 BC to 370 AD, one of the oldest in the entire Southeast Asian region and the Philippines.
 The discovery testified to the long history of cultural exchanges in Sarangani and its people.

 The Sarangani was once part of Sultanate of Maguindanao.
-The establishment of the Sultanate in the area cause of more Maguindanaon settlers arrival.
-After fall of the Sultanate of Maguindanao as a great power in Mindanao, Datu Uto of Buayan expanded his domain towards Sarangani Bay.
+The establishment of the Sultanate in the area caused more Maguindanaon settlers arrival.
+After the fall of the Sultanate of Maguindanao as a great power in Mindanao, Datu Uto of Buayan expanded his domain towards Sarangani Bay.
 Sarangani would eventually be under the Sultanate of Buayan until the American era.

+Spanish colonial era

 Sarangani Island (now part of Davao Occidental) was named Antonia by the Spanish explorer Ruy López de Villalobos in 1543, in honor of Antonio de Mendoza y Pacheco, the viceroy of New Spain who had appointed López de Villalobos to lead an expedition to the Western Islands (now the Philippines) because of their relation by marriage.
 The early inhabitants who first inhabited Sarangani were the indigenous natives, called MunaTo, a native term for "first people."

+Japanese occupation

 In 1942, the Japanese troops occupied Southern Cotabato.
 In 1945, Filipino troops of the 6th, 10th, 101st and 102nd Infantry Division of the Philippine Commonwealth Army and 10th Constabulary Regiment of the Philippine Constabulary entered in and liberated Southern Cotabato and fought against the Japanese Imperial Army forces during the Battle of Cotabato at the end of World War II under the Japanese Occupation.

+Philippine independence

-Before its inception in 1992, Sarangani was part of South Cotabato as the Third District of South Cotabato.
-The province was created by Republic Act No. 7228 on March 16, 1992, penned by Congressman James L. Chiongbian.
-His wife, Priscilla L. Chiongbian, was the first Governor of Sarangani.
+Before its inception in 1992, Sarangani was part of South Cotabato under its third district.
+The province was created by Republic Act No. 7228 on March 16, 1992, penned by Congressman James Chiongbian, who would later become the province's first representative to the House of Representatives.
+His wife, Priscilla Chiongbian, became the first Governor of Sarangani.

+The Sangil people are active in the struggle for self-determination as part of their strategy to preserve and develop their culture and social institutions.
+The creation of Sarangani province itself was an effort to ease tensions between the Sangil people and the Philippine government.